 Again, balance is the name of the game when it comes to any dietary considerations—and it’s no exception with protein.
 For starters, that means you should aim for protein at each meal, rather than packing it all into one.
 “Spreading your protein intake evenly throughout the day is ideal for maximizing protein absorption,” Sassos explains.
 In addition, she advises pairing it alongside “produce, whole grains, and other nutrient-dense foods for a balanced meal.”

 Tips to build a protein-rich plate at each meal

-For some highly nutritious inspo, Sassos helpfully outlines what a balanced, protein-rich plate might look like at mealtime from morning till night.
+For some highly nutritious inspo, Sassos helpfully outlines what a balanced, protein-rich plate might look like at mealtime from breakfast to dinner.
 For each, she keeps that 30-gram upper limit standard in mind, but you can (and should!) adjust your serving sizes as fits your appetite and personalized needs.

 - 3 egg omelet (18 grams of protein)

 - 1 oz cheese (5-7 grams of protein)

 - 2 slices of whole wheat bread (6 grams of protein)

 - 3 oz tuna salad with lettuce and tomato (21 grams of protein)